rashadism/openchoreo/samples/component-with-traits/README.md

 This example shows:

-- Component type definitions with templated resources
+- Component Types with templated resources
-- Addon composition with creates and patches
+- Trait composition with creates and patches
 - Environment-specific overrides
 - Automatic name/namespace generation

 ## Components

-The example includes a `component-with-addons.yaml` file containing all resources for easy deployment.
+The example includes a `component-with-traits.yaml` file containing all resources for easy deployment.

 ### ComponentType